baraskarharshal/Angular-Notes/README.md

-# Angular, Gulp, Notes
+# Practice Codes
-Angular Notes
+This repository contains practice codes and notes about Angular, Java Script, Gulp Etc.